vgurianov/uml-sp/docs/case_studies/fractal/fractal.md

 ```
 where *head* variable is head of linked list.
 We can be define *insertItem()* or *deleteItem()* or other operation unless it do not conflict to rewrite operation.
-The *leftRewrite()* operation extend *List* class of finite linked list(a program class is a set in mathematics),
+The *leftRewrite()* operation extend *List* class of finite linked list (a program class is a set in mathematics),
 added non-standard element.
-In considered case, it's posible.<br/>
+In considered case, it's posible.
 Infinitely large linked list is a non-standard element.
-Also, first item of list is a non-standard element
-but item of list tail isn't a non-standard element.<br/>
+Also, first item of list is a non-standard element but item of list tail isn't a non-standard element.<br/>
 If *List* class has "divide" operation then *Item* class define infinitesimal elements.

 ## Verification